24 March – 7 May 2023

 Exhibition: 25 March – 7 May 2023

 From 1956 to 1977, freewheeling Norwegian psychiatrist Dr. Carl Wilhelm Sem-Jacobsen experimented on patients at Oslo’s Gaustad Hospital by implanting electrodes into their brains, without their consent.
-For the past six years, Martin White has combed through the archive of Dr. Sem-Jacobsen, carefully building a story that bears witness to the dense entanglement of Gaustad Psychiatric Hospital, the Ford Foundation, the Rockefeller Foundation, the US Military, Airforce and Navy, NASA and the Psycho Pirate, a comic book character.
+For the past seven years, Martin White has combed through the archive of Dr. Sem-Jacobsen, carefully building a story that bears witness to the dense entanglement of Gaustad Psychiatric Hospital, the Ford Foundation, the Rockefeller Foundation, the US Military, Airforce and Navy, NASA and the Psycho Pirate, a comic book character.

 At UKS, with the passionate precision of an archivo-philliac, White draws us into an intricate web of his research into Sem-Jacobsen with Big Science: Volume 1, which collects issues #01 – #04 of the serialised artist book Big Science.
 Prints from hand-drawn 1:1 recreations of archival material are accompanied by notes and annotations, stickers, trading cards and posters.
 Big Science: Volume 1 is a sprawling, underground, dispersed and illicit print project that reveals the chaotic, interdependent and haphazard structures of power, psychiatry, propaganda, influence and ideology.